compat-project/QCG-PilotJob/docs/examples.rst

 job, the automatically generated name was returned.
 The job name can passed as keyword argument ``name`` to ``Jobs.add`` method.

+.. note::  In the example above we have used the simplified API to submit a Job.
+In case of more complicated
+    job description we can use the full JSON description of submited job by using ``Jobs.add_std`` method where all JSON attributes are passed as keyword parameters.
+The full list of accepted parameters can be found in ``submit`` command documententation described in :ref:`File based interface` document.

 Now we can check the status of our submitted job:

 .. code:: bash